uwefassnacht/ti-sensor-tag-demo/README.md

 **Step 6:** Click "create" to deploy the application on Bluemix.

-**Step 7:** After about a minute, you should see a notice that your application is now running.
+**Step 7:** After a minute or two, you should see a notice that your application is now running.
 Click on the blue link at the top, it should be named something like: http://TheNameThatYouChoseInStep5.mybluemix.net .

 **Step 8:** The above should lead you to a page with the title "NODE-RED in Bluemix for IBM Internet of Things Foundation".
 It has a big red button "Go to your NODE-RED flow editor" in the lower right.
 Click on it.

 **Step 9:** You are now be in your NODE-RED flow editor.
-It is populated with a few nodes.
-Mark them all with Ctrl-a and then delete them.
+It is already populated with a few nodes.
+Mark them all with Ctrl-a and then delete them (using the backspace key).
 We will start with a clean canvas.

 **Step 10:** Here is the flow that will connect your TI Sensor Tag with the IoT Foundation service.
 Select all of the JSON below and copy it into your clipboard.